huggingface/transformers/docs/source/en/quantization/torchao.md

 # TorchAO

-[TorchAO](https://github.com/pytorch/ao) is an architecture optimization library for PyTorch, it provides high performance dtypes, optimization techniques and kernels for inference and training.
+[TorchAO](https://github.com/pytorch/ao) is an architecture optimization library for PyTorch, it provides high performance dtypes, optimization techniques and kernels for inference and training, featuring composability with native PyTorch features like `torch.compile`, FSDP etc..
+Some benchmark numbers can be found [here](https://github.com/pytorch/ao/tree/main?tab=readme-ov-file#without-intrusive-code-changes)

 Before you begin, make sure the following libraries are installed with their latest version: